 How do bonds help finance the airport?

-Bond repayments are part of the cost of running the airport, and the revenues generated from airline, non-airline tenants and customers pay for the debt service of those bonds.
+Bond repayments are part of the cost of running the airport, and the revenues generated from airline, non-airline tenants, and customers pay for the debt service of those bonds.
 The Port agreement with the airlines requires having enough revenue to be a minimum of 25% higher than the annual debt service.
 Simply, this would be the ratio of the revenues generated by the airport minus the operating expenses divided by the debt service.
-SEA has never had to charge the airlines extra fees to achieve this debt service coverage minimum, and current 2020 and 2021 forecasts do not expect it to happen.
+SEA has never had to charge the airlines extra fees to achieve this debt service coverage minimum, and current 2023 and 2024 forecasts do not expect it to happen.

 Are any Port taxes used by the airport?